Anu-bhav/google-scholar-research/README.md

 - **Data Export:** Saves scraped data in CSV or JSON format.
 - **Incremental Scraping:** Basic support to avoid re-scraping already retrieved results using a SQLite database.
 - **Command-Line Interface (CLI):** User-friendly command-line interface for running scrapes with various options.

-> [!WARNING]
-> This project is currently in a state of "mostly functional," kind of like a slightly wonky robot butler – it _usually_ does what you ask, but sometimes it might bring you a sock instead of a cup of tea.
-This was also put together during a caffeine-fueled weekend, so please don't have _too_ high of expectations.
-Bug reports are greatly appreciated (and will be rewarded with virtual high-fives)!

 ## Installation